Heart - BMJ Journals

 Podcasts

-In this episode of the Heart podcast, Digital Media Editor Dr. James Rudd is joined by Dr. Michelle Williams from University of Edinburgh.
-They discuss all aspects of cardiac CT - indications, benefits and technical advances.
+In this episode of the Heart podcast, Digital Media Editor Dr. James Rudd is joined by Dr Thomas Payne from the University of Seattle.
+They discuss the state of play of EHRs in the US and beyond, current research and clinical opportunities and a vision of the future.

 Self-assessment